Aleksandra profile picture

 I am an Assistant Professor of Computer Science and Public Affairs at Princeton University.
 I'm also excited to be part of Princeton's Center for Information Technology Policy.

-I study societal impacts of algorithms and machine learning, and develop and deploy algorithms and technologies that enable data-driven innovations while preserving privacy and fairness.
-I also design and perform algorithm and AI audits.
+I study societal impacts of algorithms, machine learning and AI, and develop and deploy algorithms and technologies that enable data-driven innovations while preserving privacy and fairness.
+I also design and perform algorithm and AI audits, including for generative AI.

 News and updates